-Repeat the server sign-in process for the destination server (the server you are migrating content to).
+Repeat the sign-in process for the destination site (the site you are migrating content to).

-If you are migrating your workbooks between two sites on the same Tableau Server, your sign-in credentials for the source and destination servers may be very similar or identical (including the Server URL).
-At a minimum, they will have a different site selected.
+If you are migrating your workbooks between two projects on the same Tableau site, your sign-in credentials for the source and destination site will be identical (including the server URL and site name).

 Browser-based sign-in: Users enter their credentials and complete authentication through an embedded web browser.
 This option may be similar to how you usually authenticate to Tableau.

-A link to Add or edit saved connections is displayed at the bottom of the Content Migration Tool and when signing in to the source and destination servers.
-Clicking this link will open the Manage Tableau Server Connections window.
+A link to Add or edit saved connections is displayed at the bottom of the Content Migration Tool, and when signing in to the source and destination sites.
+Clicking this link will open the Manage Tableau Connections window.

 Use the steps below to add a saved connection:

-On the Manage Tableau Server Connections window, click New Connection or select an existing connection to make changes.
+On the Manage Tableau Connections window, click New Connection, or select an existing connection to make changes.

 Enter a Connection Name (name to describe your server) and the Server URL.